strubell/11-767/labs/lab3-quantization/lab3-report.md

 ### Server Data

-For comparison against high-performance systems we ran the same benchmarks using quantized models on a deep learning server with an Intel Xeon W-2295 CPU and an Nvidia RTX-8000 GPU (48 GB VRAM) with 128 GB of RAM.
+For comparison against high-performance systems we ran the same benchmarks using quantized models on a deep learning server with an Intel Xeon W-2295 CPU and with 128 GB of RAM.

 Latency while varying image size and batch size for computer vision models is plotted below.